inbindapp/docs/docs/webflow-token-setup-guide.md

 ### In Inbind

-1. Open the organization settings from the top right corner by clicking on the ⚙️ icon
+1. Open the Organization settings from the top right corner by clicking on the ⚙️ icon
 2. Open the Webflow API key section
 3. Paste the copied token into the field API key field
 4. Save Changes